operantnetworks/ndn-ind/VisualStudio/Visual-Studio-README.md

     vcpkg install openssl:x64-Windows

+* To install sqlite3, in a command prompt change directory to the vcpkg root and enter:

+    vcpkg install sqlite3:x64-Windows

 * To add the vcpkg to the path:
     * In the Sytem control panel, click Advanced system settings, then click Environment Variables.
     * In the "System variables" panel, click Path.
 Click Edit and click New.